Regularization Matters: A Nonparametric Perspective on Overparametrized Neural Network: PROBLEMS OF GRADIENT DESCENT FROM THE NONPARAMETRIC PERSPECTIVE

 \end{theorem} The proof of the convergence rate requires an accurate characterization of the complexity of $\cN$, which is determined by the eigenvalues and eigenfunction expansion of the NTK $h$.
 If the eigenvalues decay at rate $\lambda_j\asymp j^{-2\nu}$, the corresponding minimax optimal rate is $n^{-2\nu/(2\nu+1)}$ \citep{yuan2016minimax,raskutti2014early}.
 Building on the the eigenvalue decay rate established in Lemma \ref{lemeigendecay}, it can be shown that the $L_2$ estimation rate in Theorem \ref{thmkrr} is {minimax-optimal}.

 In the rest of this work, we assume that $f^*\in\cN$.

-\section{Problems of gradient descent from the nonparametric perspective}
+\section{PROBLEMS OF GRADIENT DESCENT FROM THE NONPARAMETRIC PERSPECTIVE}

 In this section, we consider training overparametrized neural networks with the GD update rule (\ref{GD}).
 Among others, \cite{arora2019fine,du2018gradient} prove that as iteration $k\to \infty$, the training data are interpolated, achieving zero training loss.
-However, in the presence of noises, i.e., $\epsilon_i$ in (\ref{eqrelation}), such an overfitting to the training data can be harmful for recovering the true function.
+However, in the presence of noises, i.e., $\epsilon_i$ in (\ref{eqrelation}), such an overfitting to the training data can be harmful for recovering the ground truth.
 The following theorem shows that if $k$ is too small or too large, the $L_2$ estimation error of the trained neural network is bounded away from zero.